Loretta Young: 1986–1994: Return to acting and final roles

+Lady in a Corner (1989) starring as the editor-in-chief of a high fashion magazine.
+She starred opposite Brian Keith, Roscoe Lee Brown, and Bruce Davison.
+For her performance she received another Golden Globe Award nomination in the same category losing to Christine Lahti in the CBS film No Place Like Home.

 Personal life

+Marriages

 Young was married three times and had three children.
 Her first marriage was to actor Grant Withers in 1930.
 The marriage was annulled the following year.
 From September 1933 to June 1934, she had a well-publicized affair with actor Spencer Tracy (who was married to Louise Tracy), her co-star in Man's Castle.
 In 1940, Young married producer Tom Lewis.
 They had two sons: Peter Lewis (of the San Francisco rock band Moby Grape); and Christopher Lewis, a film director.
 Young and Lewis divorced in 1969.

 In 1993, Young married for the third and final time, to the fashion designer Jean Louis.
 Their marriage lasted until his death in April 1997.
 Young was godmother to Marlo Thomas (daughter of TV star Danny Thomas).

-A smoker since the age of eight, a then underweight Young quit the habit in the mid-1980s and regained 10 pounds.
+A smoker since the age of eight, Young quit the habit in the mid-1980s, gaining 10 pounds.

 Judy Lewis

 Young and Clark Gable were the romantic leads of the 1935 Twentieth Century Pictures film The Call of the Wild.
-Young was then 22 years old; Gable was 34 and married to Maria “Ria” Langham.
+Young was then 22 years old; Gable was 34 and married to Maria "Ria" Langham.
 During filming, Young became pregnant by Gable.

-Young did not want to damage her career or Gable's.
-She knew that if Twentieth Century Pictures found out about the pregnancy, they would pressure her to have an abortion; Young, a devout Catholic, considered abortion a mortal sin.
-Young, her sisters, and her mother came up with a plan to hide the pregnancy and then pass off the child as adopted.
+Young did not want to damage her career or that of Gable.
+She knew if her studio, Twentieth Century Pictures, learned of her pregnancy, they would pressure her to have an abortion.
+Young was unwilling to have an abortion because she considered abortion a mortal sin.
+Young, her sisters, and their mother devised a plan to conceal the pregnancy and then pretend that her child had been adopted.
 When Young's pregnancy began to advance, she went on a "vacation" to England.
 After returning to California, she gave an interview from her bed, covered in blankets; at that time, she stated that her long movie absence was due to a condition she had had since childhood.
 Young gave birth to a daughter, Judith, on November 6, 1935, in Venice, California.
 Young named Judith after St. Jude because he was the patron saint of (among other things) difficult situations.
 Weeks after her birth, Judith was placed in an orphanage.
 Judith spent the next 19 months in various "hideaways and orphanages" before being re-united with her mother; Young then claimed that she had adopted Judith.
 After Young married Tom Lewis, Judith took Lewis's last name.

+Young and Gable starred together in Key to the City in 1950, when Lewis was 15 years old.
+At this time, Gable visited the Young household and spoke to Lewis for the only time in her life.